 Just like so many others, Kerri was introduced to the life-giving principles of Charlotte Mason through the reading of For the Children’s Sake.
 She and her husband, Scott, along with their five children (ages nine to nineteen) are growing in their ability to live out these principles on their direct-to-consumer farm in Franklin County, NC.
 Besides leading a monthly CM study group for moms in North Raleigh, she and the kids regularly enjoy rescuing used, living books wherever they can be found for the purpose of finding new loving homes for them.
 Kerri is currently assisting in the development of a high school curriculum for Mason's Alveary.
 She holds a B. A. in Sociology from Wheaton College. firstname.lastname@example.org

-Brendan has been working in the area of consumer finance as the Director of Education and Community Relations with a non-profit credit counseling agency.
-He is an NFCC certified counselor and has been in financial counseling since 1999.
-Brendan has completed the Fair Credit Reporting Act training and certification process.
-He develops and delivers financial skills training and home owner education seminars on multiple topics, including reverse equity mortgage, foreclosure prevention, credit, budgeting building savings and identity theft.
-Brendan has presented “Train-the-Trainer" workshops throughout the Eastern United States.
+Brendan has been providing corporate training for companies, governmental agencies, finance institutions and non-profit agencies in the area of overall wellness.
+Topics have included personal finances from budgeting, credit reports, identity theft, building savings and first time homeownership.
+Brendan has also taught workshops on Ethics and Values in the Workplace, Communications Skills, Having a Positive Attitude, and Sleep Basics.
+He has his personal trainer’s certification and enjoys working out and hiking.
 He has served as an intermediary for the Virginia Individual Development Accounts program, an 8:1 savings program to help new businesses and first time home buyers.
-He conducts webinars on the national level for consumers on financial matters.
-Audiences have included United States Department of Justice, Harvard University, Federal Reserve Bank, National Basketball Association, National Football League, New York Times and Federal Housing Administration.
+He conducts webinars on the national level for consumers on financial and corporate matters.
+Audiences have included United States Department of Justice, Harvard University, Federal Reserve Bank, National Basketball Association, National Football League, New York Times, Virginia Tech, Virginia Department of Juvenile Justice and Federal Housing Administration.

 Brendan has organized and led teams to work with disaster relief victims on the domestic and international level.
 Trips have included Russia, Kosovo and the Dominican Republic.
-He has a bachelor’s degree from Stonehill College in Business Administration and is a home school dad of over 20 years.
-He serves as the Charlotte Mason Institute's treasurer. firstname.lastname@example.org
+He has a Bachelor’s degree from Stonehill College in Business Administration and is a home school dad of over 20 years.

 Dr. Carroll Smith